shrutikk/Trace_Monitoring_Tool/README.md

 // your application code
 ```
-5. Create a trace config file to connect to the trace servers using the API key provided to you when you create a new infrastructure for your application on the Trace website. <br/><br/>
+5. Create a trace config file to connect to the trace servers using the API key provided to you when you create a new infrastructure for your application on the Trace website.
+Name this file `trace.config.js`<br/><br/>
   Following is the format of the file:

   ````// trace.config.js